 Antiques, vintage clothes, jewellery

 With their quirky wares and the potential for hidden gems, various flea markets in Kuala Lumpur can be a great opportunity to find something unique, even with a long history.
 Apart from being an incredible shopping experience, flea markets are a great opportunity to learn about the way of life in Malaysia and Kuala Lumpur, its history, as well as to find a perfect gift or a souvenir for a loved one.
 You may look for kids’ toys, picture frames, various antiques, artwork, books, records, clothes… The beauty of flea markets is that you never know what you’ll find—and there’s always a chance you’ll find something fabulous.
 So, why not do it in Kuala Lumpur?

+When planning a trip to Malaysia and whichever city you are visiting, you simply cannot leave without Sabah pearls.
 Sabah, the state located in the Eastern part of Malaysia, is famous worldwide for its lovely clear waters and marine life.
-It is possible to purchase high quality Sabah Pearls here in Kuala Lumpur at a bargain price.
+It is possible to purchase high-quality Sabah Pearls here in Kuala Lumpur at a bargain price.
 Try checking out the central market.

 Kerongsang is typically worn by Malay women with their traditional Kebaya or Baju.
 This brooch usually holds the dress together in a decorative fashion.
 Embedded with colorful beads and stones, this is the perfect present for anyone that likes pretty little things!
 You usually buy Kerongsang as a set of three separate pieces, where each one is a different size.